VNAZZARENO/scraping-crowd-lending/README.md

-# NLP-Powered Project Analysis
+# Quantitative and NLP Crowd Lending Analysis

 ## Project Overview

 This project leverages **Natural Language Processing (NLP)** techniques to extract key insights from text data, specifically targeting project descriptions and overviews in the context of business or investment analysis.
-By combining powerful machine learning models from Hugging Face, this tool automates the process of text translation, sentiment analysis, and question-based feature extraction to assist in evaluating the potential success and risks of various projects.
+By combining machine learning models from Hugging Face, this tool automates the process of text translation, sentiment analysis, and question-based feature extraction to assist in evaluating the potential success and risks of various projects.

+Scraping is done using the library Selenium on a Firefox browser, regex is used to extract data that follows a clear structure, and NLP is for unformated text data.
+Finally, topics are generated using TfidfVectorizer from sklearn.feature_extraction.text.

 ## Key Features